MYokochi/yokochi-design/content/ai/index.md

 However, feedback from clients indicated that these configurators were too complex and difficult to use.
 We needed a solution.

-This case study covers our first AI implementations in the kitchen configurator for L’Atelier Paris.
+This case study covers our first AI implementation in the kitchen configurator for L’Atelier Paris.
 During this partnership, we explored ways in which to use this new technology to improve the online configuration experience.
 Our goal was to learn from this initiative to inform the product direction.

 ## How it started

 Our CEO hypothesized that using a conversational interface would simplify the experience.
 At this stage we didn't know if it would be possible to integrate a LLM (Large Language Model) in the context of 3D product configurators.
 My team created a basic chatbot for the kitchen configurator.
-We then asked users interact with it and customize various aspects of their kitchen range
+We then asked users interact with it and customize various aspects of their kitchen range.

 <video autoplay muted playsinline loop>
 <source src="poc.mp4" type="video/mp4">